Targeted Sequencing And Resequencing Market Size and Share

 By End User: Pharma-Biotech Adoption Accelerates

-Clinical and diagnostic laboratories held 56.86% of the targeted sequencing market in 2024, buoyed by established payer contracts and CLIA-certified workflows.
+Clinical and diagnostic laboratories held 56.86% of the targeted sequencing and resequencing market in 2024, buoyed by established payer contracts and CLIA-certified workflows.
 Routine ordering of hereditary cancer panels and solid tumor profiles fills sequencer capacity in these labs.
-Pharmaceutical and biotech companies, though, are the fastest-growing customers at 24.63% CAGR because biomarker-stratified trials now dominate oncology pipelines.
-Sponsors often run tumor-normal sequencing at baseline, longitudinal liquid biopsies, and RNA expression panels—all within the same study—multiplying sample demand.
+Pharmaceutical and biotech companies, however, are the fastest-growing customers, with a 24.63% CAGR, because biomarker-stratified trials now dominate oncology pipelines.
+Sponsors often run tumor-normal sequencing at baseline, conduct longitudinal liquid biopsies, and perform RNA expression panels—all within the same study—multiplying the sample demand.

-Academic centers remain vanguards of method development but face grant-cycle funding constraints that temper absolute revenue contribution.
-Contract research organizations are filling the gap, winning multiyear sequencing contracts tied to Phase III trial execution.
-GeneDx’s April 2025 purchase of Fabric Genomics for USD 33 million illustrates the push to internalize AI interpretation so that reports meet regulatory timelines without expanding labor headcount.
-End-user dynamics therefore reinforce volume diversity, an advantage that stabilizes year-over-year revenue for suppliers in the targeted sequencing market.
+Academic centers remain vanguards of method development, but they face grant-cycle funding constraints that temper their absolute revenue contribution.
+Contract research organizations are filling the gap by winning multi-year sequencing contracts tied to Phase III trial execution.
+GeneDx’s April 2025 purchase of Fabric Genomics for USD 33 million illustrates the push to internalize AI interpretation, enabling reports to meet regulatory timelines without expanding labor headcount.
+End-user dynamics therefore reinforce volume diversity, an advantage that stabilizes year-over-year revenue for suppliers in the targeted sequencing and resequencing market.

 Geography Analysis

-North America generated 41.23% of 2024 revenue, making it the largest regional block within the targeted sequencing market size.
-The U.S. landscape benefited from Medicare’s broader hereditary-cancer coverage and the FDA’s standardized oversight of laboratory-developed tests.
+North America generated 41.23% of 2024 revenue, making it the largest regional block within the targeted sequencing and resequencing market size.
+The U.S. landscape benefited from Medicare’s broader coverage of hereditary cancers and the FDA’s standardized oversight of laboratory-developed tests.
 These policies lowered adoption barriers and provided reimbursement certainty, spurring mid-tier hospitals to install mid-throughput instruments.
-Yet the region faces wage inflation for bioinformatics professionals, which raises total-test cost and nudges some outsourcing to lower-cost providers abroad.
+Yet the region faces wage inflation for bioinformatics professionals, which raises total test costs and nudges some outsourcing to lower-cost providers abroad.
 Strengthening of U.S.-centric companion-diagnostic submissions nevertheless ensures a durable domestic pipeline of new panels.

 Europe maintains steady momentum underpinned by the European Medicines Agency’s synchronized review of drugs and companion diagnostics.
 National health-technology-assessment bodies in Germany and France now recognize genomic profiling’s budget impact beyond oncology, opening paths for cardiogenomics and metabolic-disorder panels.
 However, slower economic growth constrains capital budgets, delaying instrument refresh cycles.
 Latin America and the Middle East & Africa remain nascent but show rising import volumes for reagent rental systems that minimize upfront spend.
 Together, these regions contribute diversification that cushions currency or policy shocks affecting any single geography.